ryanmcdonough/DocuInsight/README.md

 - **AI-Enhanced Image Descriptions**: Integrate GPT-4o for deeper analysis (optional)
 - **User-Friendly Interface**: Built with Streamlit for straightforward build
 - **Export Options**: Save text outputs for offline reference
 - **Temporary File Management**: Uploaded files are processed securely and removed upon completion

+## Try it out

+You can access a hosted version of this here: https://docuinsight.streamlit.app - you will need to provide your own OpenAI key to use the Enhanced AI mode.

 ## Getting Started